By: Team Notably Since: Feb 2020 Licence: MIT

 -

-then calls the Model and in turn, the BlockModel to add thisBlock
+NewCommandthen calls the Model and in turn, the BlockModel to add thisBlockto the BlockTree -

-to execute the operation on, i.e in this case, to add the newBlock
+BlockModelfirst obtains thecurrentlyOpenPathto execute the operation on, i.e in this case, to add the newBlockon the path -

 Subsequently, the underlying